Polish with a Microfiber Cloth

-Senior editor Travis Larson came up with this tip, and we think it’s pretty ingenious.
 Pick up some polishing compound at a home center or an auto parts store and use an auto buffer to polish off the offending scum.
 If you don't own a buffer, you can buy one for as little as $20 or borrow one from a gearhead friend.
 If possible, remove the doors and take them out to the garage to avoid messing up the bathroom.

-When the beads of water left on your glass shower door dry out, they leave minerals behind that are at best unsightly, and at worst can be tough as nails to remove if you let them build up (see Step 1 above).
+When the beads of water left on your glass shower door dry out, they leave minerals behind that are at best unsightly, and at worst can be tough as nails to remove if you let them build up (see first tip).
 You can avoid beading water altogether by coating the glass with an auto-glass treatment.